sharkey52/sharkey52/README.md

 - 👋 Hi, I’m @sharkey52
 - 👀 I’m interested in scube diving, travelling, and hill walking
 - 🌱 I’m currently learning javascript and c
-- 💻 I'm currently working on [PyInTheSky][https://github.com/sharkey52/PyInTheSky]!... an object detection system for satellite images
+- 💻 I'm currently working on PyInTheSky... an object detection system for satellite images
 - 💞️ I’m looking to collaborate on data science projects using python
 - 🥅 2022 goals: contribute to open source projects and learn php
 - 📫 How to reach me: jpr.sharkey@gmail.com